 It may seem outrageous to worry about five milliwatts of power, which is just a tiny fraction of the power of a 60 watt light bulb.
 However, only 10% of the power output of a light bulb is converted to light, the rest is lost as heat.
 On the other hand, the output power of a laser is a measure of the light output.
 Additionally, laser beams are coherent and highly directional whereas ordinary light is spread out.

 The real problem is with illegally imported, unknown laser pointers available on the internet or at suspicious vendors.
 These lasers are not regulated by the FDA and thus could potentially have a power output that exceeds the specified limits.
-Green lasers are basically brighter than red lasers at a same power ouput, so be careful with those cheap green ones.
+Green lasers are basically brighter than red lasers at the same power output, so be careful with those cheap green ones.